Global SMEFT Fits at Future Colliders: Introduction

 The outline of this paper is as follows: In Section 2, we will present the SMEFT Lagrangian at dimension 6, presenting a preferred operator basis for our analysis and defining the various SMEFT Wilson coefficients that will appear.
 In Section 3, we will discuss the relation between this operator basis and the one used in the recent ECFA study of the capabilities of future facilities.
 In Section 4, we will review the input measurements for our global fit.

 In Section 5, we will present the results of an analysis of a subset of the global fit using Higgs and electroweak operators only, together with relevant experimental inputs.
 We will discuss the current constraints, and the constraints expected from future data from HL-LHC, from $e^+e^-$ Higgs factories and muon colliders.
+We will also address the impact of theory errors in this global fit.
 In Section 6, we will present the results of a subset of the global fit focusing on 4-fermion operators, together with relevant experimental inputs, both current and future.
 These two analyses will be done with CP-conserving operators only.
 In Section 7, we will extend the fit of Section 5 to CP-violating operators.

 All of the analyses up to this point will be done for fermions that can be considered massless in collider physics.
 Inclusion of the massive top quark brings in an additional set of operators.
 In Section 8, we will present an analysis that constrains this operator set using current LHC data and data from future facilities.